jon-v2/html-style-converter/readme.md

 # HTML Style Converter

 The HTML Style Converter is a utility that provides functions to convert inline styles to CSS classes and vice versa in HTML documents.
-It offers two main functions: `inline2Class(html)` and `class2Inline(html)`.
+It offers two main functions: `inlineToClass(html)` and `classToInline(html)`.

 ## Installation